 Restoration Before and After

 Bagnowka Jewish Cemetery presents unique challenges for restoration and documentation.
-While considerable progress has been made in cleaning the cemetery and removing overgrown brush and small growth forested areas, approximately half is still shielded in vegetation.
+While considerable progress has been made in cleaning the cemetery and removing overgrown brush and small growth forested areas, approximately a third is still shielded in vegetation.
 In individual sections, tombstones are often toppled upon each other, with others buried beneath grasses, forests, etc. Thus, each section requires extensive lifting, resetting of monuments, in addition to tombstone cleaning and painting of inscriptions, save illegible ones, which require painstaking translation in situ, before the finest photograph can be captured.
-As this restoration and documentation proceeds, the results will be presented here, replacing older photographs of individual matzevoth, when relevant.
+Restoration will hopefully continue, determined by funded and feasibility of old and new approaches.
+Willing volunteers is never an issue!
+In the words of one 2017 volunteer, “Even if restoration is no longer possible, Bagnowka now looks like a proper cemetery.”

 “Bialystok”, Virtual Shtetl. http://www.sztetl.org.pl/en/article/bialystok/12,cemeteries/